Nicaragua's shrewd power couple | theSundaily

 "She is a very intelligent, original woman who has a commanding voice" and who has carved out her own space in the political sphere, Eden Pastora, another ex-rebel, told AFP.

-A ceaseless worker, a poet who speaks fluent English and French, and given to wearing colorful clothes and jewelry reminiscent of the hippie 1960s, Murillo, 65, has long acted well outside the confines of a role as first lady.
+A ceaseless worker, a poet who speaks fluent English and French, and given to wearing colourful clothes and jewellery reminiscent of the hippie 1960s, Murillo, 65, has long acted well outside the confines of a role as first lady.

 She is the government's communicator-in-chief, crafting its messages to the people and setting the official agenda, and is a ministerial-level government manager, making sure no one says or acts without her permission.